 Sometimes children who have significant symptoms from sickle cell anaemia may be offered a bone marrow transplant.
 Some researchers are now experimenting with gene therapy to treat the disease.

 If you have sickle cell disease, it’s important to try to and stay as healthy as possible.
 Take steps to manage pain, avoid infections and practice good food hygiene.

 If you want to get pregnant, consider genetic testing or genetic counselling with your partner.

 If you need surgery, it’s important to tell your surgeon and anaesthetist about your sickle cell anaemia, as anaesthetics can cause problems, such as pain episodes.

-Other types of sickle cell disease
+Other types of haemoglobin disorders

 Visit our genetic disorders guide to learn more about genes, types of genetic disorders and where to go for help and more information.